CHAPTER 27: ON ALIEN BODIES AND COSMIC TWINS

 What makes this unsettling isn’t the number of aborted attempts — it’s that no one thinks they’re crossing a line.
 Because in human thinking, moral weight often depends on recognition.
 If something hasn’t been recognized as “one of us” yet, it doesn’t trigger the same pause.

 So you end up with this quiet tragedy where the conflict isn’t about aliens versus humans.
 It’s about timing and perception.
-About how early in a process people feel justified intervening when they don’t yet see a face, a voice, a relationship.
+About how early in a process people feel justified in intervening when they don’t yet see a face, a voice, a relationship.

 Anyone who encounters this scene, for example (maybe a wandering scouting troupe out for a hike) would not know what they were looking at.
 Neither would the airmen summoned to the site by the rancher.
 Logically, the large half-formed humans would look remarkably like what everyone now imagines your typical grey alien to be.